Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 046 : August 24, 2018

-**Today's Progress** :  Still exploring audio signal processing for musical applications, also wrote a medium article about working with time.
+**Today's Progress** :  Started studying the book "Artiﬁcial Intelligence and Games", also wrote a medium article about Working with time, simple approach: Features that encode change.

 **Thoughts** : I am learning new things day by day.